napari/napari/CONTRIBUTING.md

 ```

 #### Checkout to your own branch for development
 - Ensure that your contribution is in its own branch in your fork of the repository (no other changes should be in the branch).
-You can it with:
+You can do it with:
 ```
 git checkout BRANCHNAME
 git status